7 Important Human Resources Trends of 2024

 For HR departments, serving the remote and hybrid workforce requires the recruitment process to go completely digital - causing an overhaul in the processing, scheduling, invitations, and interview processes.

 Search growth for “remote teams” may have spiked.
-But over the long term have grown by over 700% in the past five years.
+But over the long term have grown by 388% in the past 5 years.

 Further, hiring for remote roles has led more organizations to embrace the gig economy to fill immediate needs.